CMPS-2200/recitation-06-template/recitation-06.md

 **5** We can finally implement `deleteMin` and `insert` in `main.py`.

-**5a)** For *deleteMin* we remove the root and replace it with the rightmost leaf in the heap.
+**5a)** For *deleteMin* we remove the root and replace it with the rightmost leaf on the lowest level in the heap.
 Then we must restore the heap property downward.
 Implement `deleteMin` and check its correctness.

 .